zoom1338/UofI-CyberTutorials/README.md

 The project is to bridge the gap between the classroom and the required industry skill.
 These tutorials are to be reproducible and opensource for cyber security learners to preform.
 Learners will be able to received guided knowledge on the tutorial topic and exposure to new tools used in the cyber security industry.

+The tutorials included in this repository are for educational purposes intened for anyone to learn.

 ## Disclaimer
 Tutorials are meant to be used a learning resource and used as such.
+Any testing on unauthorized networks and devices is not reccommended.

 ## Installation